xtermi2/elasticsearch-searchguard/README.md

 Have a look at [xtermi2/kibana-searchguard](https://github.com/xtermi2/kibana-searchguard) for a fitting kibana.

-For a complete example with 2 elasticsearch nodes and a kibana have a look at [xtermi2/elasticsearch-searchguard/example/README.md](https://github.com/xtermi2/elasticsearch-searchguard/tree/master/example)
+For a complete example with 2 elasticsearch nodes, [kibana](https://www.elastic.co/products/kibana), [prometheus](https://prometheus.io) and [grafana](https://grafana.com) have a look at [xtermi2/elasticsearch-searchguard/example/README.md](https://github.com/xtermi2/elasticsearch-searchguard/tree/master/example)

 ## Image detail description

-This image extends the original elastic OSS image and installs search-guard plugin.
+This docker image extends the original elastic OSS image and installs [search guard](https://search-guard.com) and [elasticsearch-prometheus-exporter](https://github.com/vvanholl/elasticsearch-prometheus-exporter) plugin.

 At startup search-guard is configured with 3 default users: